-- g) Matthew 24:17-18 Because this intense persecution will begin quickly, haste in escaping will be highly important.
-Nothing will be valuable enough to retrieve. - 1) Matthew 24:19-20 Some circumstances (e.g. pregnancy, nursing, winter weather, the Sabbath) will make escaping Israel more difficult. - 2) Matthew 24:21 The Tribulation will be Satan's final attempt to wipe all Jews off the face of the earth to prevent God from fulfilling His promises to them.
-Genesis 12:1-3 - 3) Matthew 24:22 The Tribulation will cause many millions of deaths, but believers left alive at the end will enter the Kingdom.
-This good news will encourage those believers who survive until the end. - h) Matthew 24:23 Their urgent desire for deliverance from this horrific time will make many vulnerable to deception; therefore, they must be on guard. - 1) Matthew 24:24 Satan has great power to deceive, and many will fall prey to his clever false signs and wonders. - 2) Matthew 24:25 Jesus' clear words will forewarn those living during the Tribulation. - 3) Matthew 24:26 Jesus continued emphasizing discernment and preparedness because false claims will be everywhere. - 4) Matthew 24:27 Unlike Christ's secret coming for His bride at the Rapture when the unbelieving world will not see Him (1 Corinthians 15:51-52), His coming to establish the Kingdom will be public (Revelation 1:7, 19:11-20). - 5) Matthew 24:28 This puzzling statement explains that corruption will cause God's judgment of the world. - 6.
+- g) Matthew 24:17-18 Because this intense persecution will quickly, haste in escaping will be highly important.
+Nothing will be valuable enough to retrieve. - 1) Matthew 24:19-20 Some circumstances (e.g. pregnancy, nursing, winter weather, the Sabbath) will make escaping Israel difficult. - 2) Matthew 24:21 The Tribulation will be Satan's final attempt to wipe all off the face of the earth to prevent God from fulfilling His promises to them.
+Genesis 12:1-3 - 3) Matthew 24:22 The Tribulation will cause many millions of deaths, but believers left at the end will enter the Kingdom.
+This good news will encourage those believers who survive until the end. - h) Matthew 24:23 Their urgent desire for deliverance from this horrific time will make many vulnerable to deception; therefore, they be on guard.

+- 2) Matthew 24:25 Jesus' clear will forewarn those living during the Tribulation. - Matthew 24:26 Jesus continued emphasizing discernment and preparedness because claims will be everywhere. - 4) Matthew 24:27 Unlike Christ's secret coming for His bride at the Rapture when the unbelieving world will not see Him (1 Corinthians 15:51-52), His coming to establish the Kingdom will be (Revelation 1:7, 19:11-20). - 5) Matthew 24:28 This puzzling statement explains that corruption will God's judgment of the world. - 6.
 Jesus now answered the disciples' regarding His coming.
-What will be the sign of Your coming? - a) Matthew 24:29 Jesus described the geophysical disasters during the judgment of the Day of the Lord.
-Joel 2:31, 3:15-16 - b) Matthew 24:30 The Lord will come with glory.
-Daniel 7:13, Revelation 19:11-21 - c) Matthew 24:31 The Second Advent will result in the restoration of Israel as prophesied throughout the Old Testament.
+What will be the of Your coming? - a) Matthew 24:29 Jesus described the geophysical disasters during the judgment of the of the Lord.
+Joel 2:31, 3:15-16 - b) Matthew 24:30 The Lord will come with .
+Daniel 7:13, Revelation 19:11-21 - c) Matthew 24:31 The Second Advent will result in the restoration of Israel as prophesied throughout the Testament.
 Deuteronomy 30:1-6, Ezekiel 36:22-31, Zechariah 14:3-10 - 7.
-Matthew 24:32-51 Jesus taught five parables about how to get ready for the Kingdom.
-Although we can learn from these parables now during the Church Age, they will be very meaningful to those who read them during the tribulation period. - a) Matthew 24:32a The Olivet Discourse ended with parables illustrating Israel's need to be prepared for the Lord's Second Advent. - 1) These parables can only be correctly understood by giving careful attention to the context in which Christ gave them. - (a) The subject of Christ's discourse was the end of the age and His return to set up the kingdom.
-Matthew 24:3 - (b) Christ spoke specifically of those who will be living during the Tribulation and who will be waiting for His Second Coming.
+Matthew 24:32-51 Jesus taught parables about how to get ready for the Kingdom.
+Although we can learn from these parables now during the Church Age, they will be very meaningful to those who read them during the tribulation period. - a) Matthew 24:32a The Olivet Discourse ended with parables illustrating Israel's to be prepared for the Lord's Second Advent. - 1) These parables can only be correctly understood by giving careful attention to the in which Christ gave them. - (a) The subject of Christ's discourse was the end of the and His return to set up the kingdom.
+Matthew 24:3 - (b) Christ spoke specifically of those who will be living during the Tribulation and who will be for His Second Coming.
 Matthew 24:29-31